AhiyanMahmudHaq/Hisillicon_TX9_Pro_Max_Project/README.md

 ## **Disclaimer**
 * **I am not responsible for any of the damages that may be inflicted to your device.**
 * **The incorrect installation of an operating system (OS) on an embedded computer system may render it permanently unuseable, often referred to as *"bricking."***
-* **Never violate the End User License Agreement of a manufacturer's device, *violations include reverse engineering the source code of properietary software and uploading it to the internet or using it for commercial purposes.***
+* **Never violate the End User License Agreement of a manufacturer's device, *violations include reverse engineering the source code of properietary software and then uploading it to the internet or using it for commercial purposes.***
 * **If users intend to install their own system software on such devices, they must analyze the device's hardware specifications and think critically before attempting to do so.**

 ## Preface